surveybox-io/SurveyBoxSdk-Android/README.md

 Once the project is created, you'll see the project structure in the "Project" view on the left side of the IDE.
 The main components of your project, such as source code files, resources, and manifests, can be found here.

+Step 3.
 In the Project view (usually located on the left side of the IDE), navigate to the "app" module.
 Expand the "app" module by clicking on the arrow next to it.
 Look for a folder named "libs" within the "app" module.